Curator of Human Ecology

 Research Interests

 As someone who has always loved to study nature and people, I am intrigued by strategies that individuals and communities use to withstand and recover from stress.
-For much of my career, I pursued this interest as a lab and field biologist interested in physiology and wildlife conservation.
-More recently, I have been pursuing it as a human ecologist interested in education for sustainable development, with emphasis on community engagement, sense of place, and personal creativity.
+Initially, I explored this topic as a lab and field biologist interested in physiology and wildlife conservation.
+Now I study it as a human ecologist interested in sustainability education, with emphasis on community engagement, sense of place, and nature connection.

-My current research program has two broad themes: the role of systems thinking in sustainability work, and the potential impact of sustainability issues on cultural evolution.
-These are important lines of enquiry, given that many current economic and land-use practices are unsustainable.
-Instead of enhancing human welfare, these practices lead to environmental damage, socio-economic disparity, and net declines in different types of capital.
-It is also clear that some pervasive cultural norms are problematic, including consumerism, misleading economic measures, and long-standing gaps that isolate people from each other and from nature.
+My current research has two broad themes: the importance of systems thinking in sustainability, and the connections between sustainability education and cultural evolution.
+These are important lines of enquiry, given the complex issues and rapid changes that society is facing at local, regional, and global levels.
+It is clear that some current economic and land-use practices are unsustainable and pervasive cultural norms are problematic, including physical and psychological gaps that separate people from each other and from nature.

 Research Projects

-My research has shown how cultural differences can affect the development of sustainability initiatives, from student-led action projects to community-driven ecomuseums.
-I have also highlighted the role that personal creativity can play in fostering connections with nature and other people.
+My research has shown how cultural differences can affect sustainability education, from student-led action projects to community-driven ecomuseums.
+I have also shown how personal creativity can help people feel more connected to nature and other people.

 My studies are generally guided by the following questions: